awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteSnapshot.md

 ## Deleting a DB Cluster Snapshot<a name="USER_DeleteDBClusterSnapshot"></a>

-You can delete a DB cluster snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.
+You can delete a DB cluster snapshot using the console, the AWS CLI, or the RDS API\.

-To delete a shared or public snapshot, you must use the log into the AWS account that owns the snapshot\.
+To delete a shared or public snapshot, you must sign in to the AWS account that owns the snapshot\.

-### AWS Management Console<a name="USER_DeleteSnapshot.CON"></a>
+### Console<a name="USER_DeleteSnapshot.CON"></a>

 **To delete a DB cluster snapshot**